JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

         * Be careful about release time, changes can disrupt others who are expecting a stable testbed.

 ### Hatching a Catastrope
+In this chapter projects and deadlines are discussed in depth.
+A large focus of this chapter is how to detect when a project is falling behind.
+In many cases, a project does not fall behind over one major thing.
+Instead, over time a lot of little things add up and cause major deadline issues.

+To help mitigate this a schedule is needed with concrete, specific, measurable, and well-defined milestones.
+The more specific the milestone is the harder it is for anyone to deceive themselves into believing that an unfinished project could be counted as a complete milestone.

+In some cases, developers will need to try harder than necessary to cope with mishaps.
+This is a talent that should be used sparingly but is a talent that needs to be able to be utilized.
+Since this should be used sparingly a PERT chart should be used to identify when this is required.

+Sometimes slippages get hidden from managers.
+This is often not a deliberate act but instead a shield to not burden upper management with too much information.
+To avoid this becoming a real issue there are a couple of suggestions made in this chapter for appropriate information transfer in these cases.
+In many cases, it is an issue of providing the boss with the correct amount of actionable and status information.
+As a boss, it is your job not to act not status information.
+In some cases, a boss just needs more information in these cases a PERT chart acts as a perfect document to get them the scheduling information they need.

+#### Original notes
 * Disaster in projects is often a bunch of little things instead of one big thing
 * slippages are hard to recognize, harder to prevent, and even harder to make up.
 * You need a schedule